Oct 22, 2024

 We figure out another logistical component of the event will have to be communicating to guests the allergens and dietary restrictions of the dishes that are being served.
 Malcolm recognizes this as an opportunity to create a custom card.

 More of our bases become covered.
-We gain broader visibility all of the moving pieces of this project.
+We gain broader visibility on all of the moving pieces of this project.
 We're keeping tabs on important concepts and tightening the vision.

 I heckin love Malcolm.